View the Current Projects page to view the CUGA Annexation or other recent annexation processes.

 Changes to Expect upon Annexation

 There are many myths about what happens to property owners after annexation.
 To clear up any confusion, here are the facts:

 Property tax revenue is divided between 8 different taxing districts.
 After annexation, the money previously appropriated to the county road fund is diverted to the city instead.
-The city's tax rate is lower than the county road fund (2.1858 vs. 2.2379) so you should notice a slight decrease in your property tax bill.
+The city's tax rate is typically lower than the county road fund so you should notice a slight decrease in your property tax bill.